 Sec.
 3.1 Commissioner's Absence: Unless otherwise authorized by the Police Commissioner, or upon the vacancy of his/her office without a temporary Police Commissioner having been appointed, the Superintendent-in-Chief will serve as Acting Police Commissioner.
 If the Superintendent-in-Chief is absent or otherwise unavailable to perform this duty, the Superintendent, Bureau of Field Services will serve as Acting Police Commissioner.
-If the Superintendent, Bureau of Field Services is absent or otherwise unavailable to perform this duty, the Superintendent who has the most seniority, as determined by their date of appointment to the rank of Superintendent, will serve as Acting Police Commissioner.
+If the Superintendent, Bureau of Field Services is absent or otherwise unavailable to perform this duty, the Superintendent, Bureau of Investigative Services will serve as Acting Police Commissioner.
+If the Superintendent, Bureau of Investigative Services is absent or otherwise unavailable to perform this duty, the Superintendent who has the most seniority, as determined by their date of appointment to the rank of Superintendent, will serve as Acting Police Commissioner.